pepkit/peppy/doc/source/config-files.rst

 If you are planning to submit jobs to a cluster, then you need to know about a second YAML file:

 -	:ref:`PEPENV environment config <cluster-resource-managers>`:  This file tells looper how to use compute resource managers, like SLURM.
-You can find examples and instructions for setting this up at https://github.com/pepkit/pepenv.
 This file doesn't require much editing or maintenance beyond initial setup.

+That should be all you need to worry about as a pipeline user.
+If you need to adjust compute resources or want to develop a pipeline or have more advanced project-level control over pipelines, then you'll need to know about a few others:

 Pipeline developers
 *****************

-If you want to add a new pipeline to looper or tweak the way looper interacts with a pipeline for a given project, then you need to know about a configuration file that coordinates linking your pipeline in to your looper project.
+If you want to add a new pipeline to looper, tweak the way looper interacts with a pipeline for a given project, or change the default cluster resources requested by a pipeline, then you need to know about a configuration file that coordinates linking your pipeline in to your looper project.

 -	:doc:`pipeline interface file <connecting-pipelines>`: Has two sections: 1) ``protocol_mapping`` tells looper which pipelines exist, and how to map each protocol (sample data type) to its pipelines; 2) ``pipelines`` links looper to the pipelines by describing variables, options and paths that the pipeline needs to know to run and outlines resource requirements for cluster managers.